 3. Higher risk checks by banks and networks

-Unlike domestic card payments, in the case of cross border transactions, banks and networks are more likely to decline payments if the transaction seems risky.
+Unlike domestic card payments, in the case of international transactions, banks and networks are more likely to decline payments if the transaction seems risky.
 This is done as part of Anti Money Laundering or to avoid any kind of fraud.

-How does AVS work when accepting cross border payments?
+How does AVS work when accepting international payments?

 AVS is activated when the transaction is being authorised.
 The cardholder or buyer provides an address, and AVS tallies the address provided with the address available with the cardholder’s bank.
 We check for a complete match or a partial match.
 We also check if AVS can not be done due to a lack of support from the customer’s bank or some other error.